 Any subdomain links shared won’t contribute to your main site’s link authority or ranking in search results because they are (basically) considered two sites, they just have a lot of links between them.
-But, with an integrated site, backlinks and social media shares generated from the blog content will help the other pages on the main site rank higher and build the root site’s link profile.
+But, with an integrated site, backlinks and social media shares generated from the content will help the other pages on the main site rank higher and build the root site’s link profile.

 As companies with blogs receive 97 percent more inbound links (see look I just linked to another blog post right here 🙂 than those without, any site linking to your blog posts with a subdomain will dilute any value of the external links.
-But, with an integrated blog, the full power of the link juice will pass on to your main site.
+But, with integrated content, the full power of the link juice will pass on to your main site.

-You Basically have Two Websites
+Having a Blog on a Subdomain = You Basically have Two Websites

 Hosting your blog on a subdomain not only creates more work for yourself and increases your costs, but you’ll essentially be competing with yourself because you‘ll basically have two separate websites.
 With two separate sites, you’ll actually be hurting your keyword focus.

 What many people forget is the fact that the ranking value of links combined with the keyword benefits will actually produce substantial ranking factors for your main site.
 Yes, the exact match and partial match keywords will add some value to both when using a subdomain, but combining the keyword focus with a strong link profile on one site offers unmatched ranking power.
 If your ultimate goal is to increase your company visibility as a whole, you want your blog and main site to work together, not against each other.